 “This sh*t is serious…I just go into a quiet place and breathe, man,” he told Hughes and Miller.
 “Just being mindful is the only way I know how to get through any anxiety, any depression or anything like that.”

+He commented about the different methods that were suggested to him to treat his anxiety and depression, stating that he heard about different alternative treatments from CBD to red bali kratom, but he spoke to his physician, wanting to find a solution that best suited him.
 Displaced from his home in Louisiana during childhood due to the devastation Hurricane Katrina caused, Kelly had one guy that helped him through it all.
 His father, Oubre Sr. To this day, Sr continues to be a big presence and voice in the young 22-year-olds life:

 “It’s just the piece of mind, that mental stability he gives me just by seeing him.
 He doesn’t even have to say anything.
 I just see him…I feel like we’ve been through it all.
 This little piece of adversity, it’s not going to hurt me.
 I will be able to get through it.
 He’s definitely like a crutch that I use to stand on in this life, man.”